hiveot/hub/README.md

 ## Configuration

 All Hub services will run out of the box with their default configuration.
-Some services use an optional yaml based configuration file found in the config folder.
+Some services, like the launcher, can be configured using a yaml configuration file found in the config/{pluginID}.yaml folder.

 Most important configs:
 * launcher.yaml  section 'autostart' lists the services to run at startup

-A typical service or protocol binding publishes its configuration options with its TD to allow centralized configuration by administrators.
+A typical service or protocol binding publishes its configuration options with its TM to allow centralized configuration by administrators.
 This is up to each service to support.

 ### CA certificate

 By default, the hub runtime generates a self-signed CA certificate and server certificate if none is found.
+Support for letsencrypt is planned.

 To use an externally generated CA certificate, install it into hiveot/certs/caCert.pem and caKey.pem and restart the launcher/runtime.